LakeinLove/Mage-The-Awakening/Character Mechanics/Character Advancement/Obsessions.md

 - Obsession
 ---

-_Obsessions are just like long-term Aspirations, except they relate specifically to a mage’s compulsion to explore the mystical in her life._
+_Obsessions are just like long-term [[Aspirations]], except they relate specifically to a mage’s compulsion to explore the mystical in her life._

 ---